 - Papers should be no longer than 30 pages, including all charts/graphs, references and appendices

 - Your paper must have a title page that includes the following information: Student Name, Faculty Advisor Name, Graduate Program

 - You must also upload a separate abstract of no more than 250 words, clearly explaining your project in terms that may be understand by a general audience.

 Awardees will be chosen from several categories, such as S.T.E.M., Humanities, Professional Fields, and Creative Works.

 Call for Proposals

-All applications are due by Tuesday, February 28 at 12 noon.
-Students must be a currently enrolled student in the Graduate School of Arts and Sciences (School 56).
+Eligibility: Students must be a currently enrolled student in the Graduate School of Arts and Sciences (School 56).
 Undergraduates in dual-degree programs should apply to the Celebration of Undergraduate Research and Creative Activities event to present their work.

+Group Projects: Groups should choose a team leader who will complete the application and list all team members.
+One application and one advisor form are required per group project.
+Please be sure to speak to your team members and coordinate your application.
 Group projects consisting of both graduate and undergraduate students must be led by a School 56 graduate student in order to be eligible to present at the graduate event.

 Preparing Your Application/Presentation/Poster